New materials for ‘green’, large scale clean-up of contaminated water

 For effective completion of PhD, it's necessary to have a healthy interaction with your supervisor, a good research facility and academic support.
 I am lucky enough to have all of these at Strathclyde.

-As part of your PhD degree, you'll be enrolled on the Postgraduate Certificate in Researcher Professional Development (PgCert RPD).
+As part of your PhD, you will be enrolled in the Postgraduate Certificate in Researcher Professional Development (PgCert RPD).

-This certificate is designed to support you with your research and rewards you for things you'll do as a research student here.
+This certificate is designed to enhance your research experience and recognize the skills and activities you develop as a research student.

-All you have to do is plan these activities alongside your doctorate, documenting and reflecting your journey to success along the way.
+You will plan these activities alongside your doctoral studies, documenting and reflecting on your journey to success along the way.

 The University Careers Service can help you with everything from writing your CV to interview preparation.